sigilante/duo/Q-metals.md

 Informally, a more specific generator can be used as a less specific generator.

+For instance, several archetypal cores in `/sys/lull.hoon` which define operational data structures for Arvo are composed using lead gates.

 The [`|?` barwut](https://urbit.org/docs/hoon/reference/rune/bar#-barwut) rune produces a lead trap.
 The [`^?` ketwut](https://urbit.org/docs/hoon/reference/rune/ket#-ketwut) rune converts any core to a `%lead` bivariant core.

 ### `%gold` Invariance